 You will then see OLE/DB Connection Info Dialog Box.
 Here you need to input the database credential to connect to the data source.

 Input server Name.
 You can either input the user id and password or choose Integrated security option.
 If you choose User id and password, then the crystal report will ask you for user id & Password while displaying the report.
 I will choose Integrated security.

-Select the database from the dropdown. select northwind database.
-Click on next when your done.
+Select the database from the drop-down. select northwind database.
+Click on next when you are done.

 OLE/DB Advance Information Dialog Box

 You will then see OLE/DB Advance Information Dialog Box.
 Make appropriate changes if any and click on Finish to go back to Standard Report Creation wizard.

 Northwind data connection we just made is displayed under OLE/DB option under Create the new connection.

 Click on plus sign to expand to the database.
 Any Tables, Stored Procedures, Views under the selected data source connection is automatically displayed under the connection and is available to the report.
 Select the appropriate the table/Stored Procedures/View which you want in your report.